Of One Blood (novel): Love and trauma

 The idea of love is one that is common throughout the novel, but the accuracy of saying these relationships stem from love is something that could be questioned.
 When it comes to Reuel and Dianthe, love only comes after major trauma.
 Reuel may have loved her (or at least lusted after her) but was she ever really in the mindset to return these feelings?
 Looking at Aubrey, everything between him and Dianthe was forced but he wanted a relationship because Reuel had her.
 It plays into society's ideology that as a "white" man, he had rights to everything and more that a black man could have, so why not just take it?
 Consent was never something he considered.
 Hopkins used Dianthe to portray the sexual abuse and trauma that many African-American women underwent during and after slavery.

 Hysteria

-Dianthe's character is used to depict that the horrible diagnosis of hysteria that affected many women was not something that was only put upon white females.
+Dianthe's character is used to depict that the diagnosis of hysteria that affected many women was not something that was only put upon white females.
 She portrays many of the symptoms that were used by physicians to diagnose patients and even goes through similar treatments.